mchmarny/logo-identifier/README.md

 # logo-identifier

-Simple Cloud Run service demonstrating use of Google Vision API and Cloud SQL as backing services for log identification with rate limiting and service usage metrics in Stackdriver.
+Simple logo identification service demonstrating use of Cloud SQL and Google Vision API in Cloud Run.

 ## Why

-Setting up development and deployment pipeline for Cloud Run service backed by project-level authenticated services like Cloud Vision and connection string based ones like Cloud Run can be complicated.
+Setting up development and deployment pipeline for Cloud Run service backed by project-level authenticated services like Cloud Vision and connection string based authenticated ones like Cloud SQL can be complicated.
 While logo identification is probably not a real production workload, this sample aims to illustrate all aspects of local development and service deployment on GCP using these services.                       |

 ## Pre-requirements